vendia/blog/releases/2022-10-28-releasenotes.md

 We continue to make improvements to the speed of [consensus](https://www.vendia.com/docs/share/terms-and-definitions#consensus) and success rate of transactions by reducing scenarios in which errors might display.
 This release focused on resolving errors due to empty versions of data, complex access rules (ACLs), duplicate attribute names exist in different nested paths, and various uni deployments.
 We also removed any restrictions caused by WAF API limits.

 # Keeping the SDK Current
 As Vendia Share provides new features, we also ensure the SDK includes the latest best-practices as well.
-In this release, the SDK was updated to default with `node_committed` [readMode](https://www.vendia.com/docs/share/graphql#read-modes-for-queries) and includes retries to ensure transaction succcess.
+In this release, the SDK was updated to default with `node_committed` [readMode](https://www.vendia.com/docs/share/graphql#read-modes-for-queries) and includes retries to ensure transaction success.

 # GraphQL Explorer Help
 We all do it: sometimes we forget to include fields and our queries fail (it's the keyboard's fault).
 But, Vendia is here to help.
 When building mutations within the GraphQL Explorer, and expanding the `result`, the `_id` field will be automatically added to ensure the mutation is valid.
 User experience improved: check.